Word order: Hungarian

-Word order in Hungarian sentences is changed according to the speaker's communicative intentions.
+Word order in Hungarian sentences can change according to the speaker's communicative intentions.
 Hungarian word order is not free in the sense that it must reflect the information structure of the sentence, distinguishing the emphatic part that carries new information (rheme) from the rest of the sentence that carries little or no new information (theme).

 The position of focus in a Hungarian sentence is immediately before the verb, that is, nothing can separate the emphatic part of the sentence from the verb.

 For "Kate ate a piece of cake", the possibilities are: